This is an automatic translation generated by artificial intelligence. May contain errors.

 branch: master

 This section defines the backend configuration, i.e., how and where changes are stored when users edit content in Netlify CMS.
-The roles of the name and branch fields will be explained in step 8.
+As for the name and branch fields, their role will be explained in step 8.

-- Deploy the Project to Netlify.
-Once logged into Netlify, follow these steps:
+- Deploy the Project on Netlify.
+Once logged in to Netlify we follow these steps:

-- Select “Add New Site” then “Import an existing project”
+Select “Add New Site” and then “Import an existing project”.

 - Modify the config.toml file.
-Back in the project, access the config.toml file (located in the root) and change the baseURL value to the URL provided by Netlify (based on the sitename).
+Returning to the project, access the config.toml file (located in the root) and change the baseURL value to the URL provided by Netlify (based on the sitename).
 In our case:

 baseURL = “https://ofilibre.netlify.app”

-Save changes and update the repository (push).
-Once changes are reflected (approximately two minutes), you should be able to access your website using the URL https://ofilibre.netlify.app.
+Save the changes and update the repository (push).
+Once the changes are reflected (approximately two minutes) we should be able to access our website using the URL https://ofilibre.netlify.app.

 - Configure Netlify Identity.
-Once you’ve accessed the site admin panel in Netlify, go to the Identity section and select “Enable Identity” to activate Netlify Identity.
-Once enabled, configure these options as needed:
+Once we have accessed the site administration panel in Netlify, go to the Identity section and select “Enable Identity” to activate Netlify Identity.
+Once enabled, configure the following options as needed:

 -